About Leanora Minai

-I am now the Communications Director for the Office of Communication Services at Duke University, where I serve as editor for the award-winning Working@Duke magazine and co-editor for Duke Today.
-I'm also pursuing a master's degree in liberal studies at Duke University and conducting research into grief following the death of a loved person in a car crash in North Carolina.
+I am now Executive Director of Communications for the Office of Communication Services at Duke University, where I serve as the editor for the award-winning Working@Duke magazine and co-editor for Duke Today.
+I'm pursuing a master's degree in liberal studies at Duke University and conducting research into grief following the death of a loved person in a car crash in North Carolina.

 I'm always looking to make a difference and affect positive change.
 I received a certificate in documentary arts from Duke's Center for Documentary Studies after producing "The Mothers," a short documentary film about mothers in Durham, North Carolina, who support each other through grief after losing a child to murder.

-I count among my passions looking at old buildings, exploring cities near and far on foot and enjoying life in the great city of Durham, North Carolina, with my family, which includes our mischievous labrador, Vinny.
+I count among my passions looking at old buildings, exploring cities near and far on foot and enjoying life in the great city of Durham, North Carolina, with my family, which includes our mischievous silver labrador, Vinny.

 Get in touch with me at LeanoraMinai@gmail.com.